tom-wolfe/brewdown/src/examples/description-and-statblock.md

 - * Spell thing?
 - * Third thing?
 :::

 > ##### Description
 > This chamber has been set up as a crude living space, with thick furs thrown on the floor to serve as carpets, old trophies hanging on the walls, a large bed to the north, and a brazier of coals burning A round table with several chairs stands to the south near the door.
 Near the table, on the floor, is an unconscious wood elf who looks badly beaten.

+> ##### Description
+> This chamber has been set up as a crude living space, with thick furs thrown on the floor to serve as carpets, old trophies hanging on the walls, a large bed to the north, and a brazier of coals burning A round table with several chairs stands to the south near the door.
+Near the table, on the floor, is an unconscious wood elf who looks badly beaten.